Our Reading Bicycle Accident Lawyers Are Here To Help

 How Common Are Bicycle Accidents in Reading?

 Data from the Pennsylvania Department of Health found that in Berks County in 2020 alone, there were 36 hospital injuries for bicyclists.
-While this may not seem like many people, for those victims of Reading bicycle accidents, the impact of a bike accident can be catastrophic.
+While this may not seem like many people, for those victims of Philadelphia and Reading bicycle accidents, the impact of a bike accident can be catastrophic.

 Pennsylvania Bicycle Laws